shijuvar/shijuvar/masterclass.md

 **Course Duration:**
 * Online Training for Public: 20 hours (8 sessions of two and half hours) and assignments at offline
-* Classroom/Online for Corporate Organizations: 4 Days
+* Classroom/Online Training for Corporate Organizations: 4 Days

 **Prerequisite:**  None